crytic/attacknet/README.md

 ## Manually creating/configuring test suites

 Attacknet is configured using "test suites".
 These are yaml files found under `./test-suites` that define everything Attacknet needs to genesis a network, test the network, and determine the health of the network.
+You may have to manually add/remove targeting criteria from these configs depending on the network being tested.

 Test suite configuration is broken into 3 sections:
 - Attacknet configuration.
 - Harness configuration.
 This is used to configure the Kurtosis package that will be used to genesis the network.
 - Test configuration.
 This is used to determine which tests should be run against the devnet and how those tests should be configured.
-As of right now, only the first test in the array is run before exiting.

 Here is an annotated test suite configuration that explains what each bit is for:
 ```yaml